Epsilon Theorems in Intermediate Logics: Introduction

+In contrast to other proof theoretic methods which also yield the existence of Herbrand disjunctions (such as cut-elimination), the proof based on the extended first \eps-theorem, and consequently the length of the Herbrand disjunction the proof yields, is insensitive to the propositional complexity of the original proof.
+This is an important advantage of methods based on the \eps-calculus.

-Hilbert's results make essential use of classical principles, especially the law of excluded middle.
+Hilbert's results and proofs make essential use of classical principles, especially the law of excluded middle.
 The question naturally arises whether the results can also be obtained for weaker logics, and whether the same proof methods can be used, i.e., whether the use of excluded middle can be avoided.
-In order to to make headway, we restrict our considerations to pure intermediate logics, i.e., logics between intuitionistic and classical logic.
-Well-known examples are Jankov's logic of weak excluded middle and the G\"odel-Dummett logics of linearly ordered Heyting algebras or Kripke frames.
-We make this restriction for two reasons.
+In this paper, we investigate \eps-calculi for intermediate logics, i.e., logics between intuitionistic and classical logic, and specifically the question of when the extended first \eps-theorem holds in such logics.
+Well-known examples of intermediate logics are Jankov's logic of weak excluded middle and finite- and infinite-valued G\"odel-Dummett logics.

+We consider only intermediate logics for two reasons.
 One is that Hilbert's methods rely essentially on the deduction theorem, and this holds in intermediate logics but not in many other logics.
 The other is that \eps-calculi for intuitionistic and intermediate logics are of independent interest.
 What is the effect of adding \eps-operators to intermediate logics?
-When does the first \eps-theorem hold?
+When does the extended first \eps-theorem hold?
 When is the \eps-calculus for a logic conservative over the propositional base logic?
-We also, for the most part, discuss only pure logics, i.e., logics without identity, since identity results in much more complicated systems and proofs, even already in the classical case.
+We also, for the most part, discuss only pure logics, i.e., logics without identity.